 Our review of advisor model portfolios over the past year reveals a few items worth considering now that the Morningstar categories have changed.
 2

-- Review your funds’ ratings—It’s safe to say that most advisors will feel the impact of this shift in categories.
+- —It’s safe to say that most advisors will feel the impact of this shift in categories.
 Three-quarters of all the financial advisors our portfolio consulting team worked with over the past 12 months had client assets invested in the old intermediate-term bond category.
 If you’re one of those advisors, now may be a good time to see how the change has affected ratings and relative risk metrics.

-- Check overall asset allocation—The fact that 25% of advisors did not have any exposure to the intermediate-term bond category suggests some may be overlooking a fundamental position in client portfolios.
+- —The fact that 25% of advisors did not have any exposure to the intermediate-term bond category suggests some may be overlooking a fundamental position in client portfolios.
 Intermediate-term bond funds have the potential to add ballast to a portfolio in situations where either equities are underperforming or when interest rates are rising, both of which have occurred over the past year.

-- Take a closer look at your intermediate-term bond funds—Many advisors naturally assumed that by adding exposure to the intermediate-term bond category, they were adding core bond exposure for their clients.
+- —Many advisors naturally assumed that by adding exposure to the intermediate-term bond category, they were adding core bond exposure for their clients.
 Our analysis of advisor model portfolios showed that many intermediate-term bond positions were often paired with short duration and credit-focused bond funds.
 What these advisors may not have realized was that many intermediate-term bond funds already had core-plus attributes (lower credit quality sleeves and the inclusion of satellite asset classes).
 In fact, of those advisors who had client assets invested in the old intermediate-term bond category in 2018, we found that a full 70% owned only funds that are now considered core plus.
 This suggests that some advisors may be taking on more risk than they intend with what amounts to a core portfolio position.

 With investment-grade yields so low in recent years, it’s understandable that financial advisors would have gravitated toward funds in the intermediate-term bond category that included high yield and other satellite bond sleeves.
 Today’s late-cycle environment presents a somewhat different set of risk/return trade-offs, however.
 Interest rates are higher, growth is less robust, and a growing consensus of economists believes that the U.S. Federal Reserve’s next rate change will be lower.
 The question going forward is whether a strong preference for riskier bond assets will enable clients to take advantage of what comes next for the economy and monetary policy.